-'TALK' is an acronym, designed to help health and social care professionals cope with death and bereavement.
-This graphic encourages staff to support each other with simple strategies such as talking to your colleagues, asking how your team are doing, listening to one another and showing kindness to yourself and others.
-Click here to view a pdf version of this graphic.
+'TALK' (Tell, Ask, Listen, Kindness) is an acronym, designed to help health and social care professionals cope with death and bereavement.
+This short animated film encourages staff to support each other with simple strategies such as talking to your colleagues, asking how your team are doing, listening to one another and showing kindness to yourself and others.

 Sadly, many of us may come across situations at work where a staff member is bereaved or perhaps experience the death of a colleague.
 Knowing what to say and do in these situations to provide support to employees and co-workers can be challenging and naturally people may feel apprehensive.